etkecc/buscarron/sub/ext/etkecc/testdata/byos_full.onboarding.md

 3. Login with the email2matrix user and accept the invitations you sent (yes, it's a very manual process - this is why we asked you if you really want it)
 4. Send the email2matrix password and pairs of (mailbox name + matrix room id) to the @support:etke.cc (eg: info@matrix.example.com = !gqlCuoCdhufltluRXk:example.com)

+### postmoogle

+1. Run command `!pm dkim` in any room with postmoogle
+2. Add new TXT DNS record with Key/From/Subdomain = `postmoogle._domainkey.matrix` and Value/To = signature copied from `!pm dkim` output

 ### etherpad

 1. Open integration manager in any element client app